md-ratul-gazi/knowledge-cafe-module-42/README.md

 - Real-time Feedback: To enhance user experience, the system leverages toast notifications.
 These notifications provide immediate, context-sensitive feedback to users, including notifications of successful course enrollments, warnings about credit limit breaches, and alerts for zero remaining credit balance.
 - Cart Summary: A separate cart section displays a summary of the selected courses,remaining credit balance, and total price.

-# Ans:Here given how i manage the state in my assignment project:
+# Ans: Here given how i manage the state in my assignment project:

 1. Course Data (courses): The project fetches course data from an API and stores it in the courses state using the useState hook.